alex9849/CocktailPi/README.md

   cocktail-db-data:
 ````
 Don't forget to change the JWT_SECRET!
 If you want to enable https for the
-webinterface you may be able for do that by tunneling the app-traffic
+webinterface you may be able to do that by tunneling the app-traffic
 though a reverse-proxy.

 Start the application by executing the following command as root user in the same
 directory as your docker-compose.yml
 ``docker-compose up -d``
 Now the latest version of the application gets downloaded and started.
 This may take a while.
-After startup you should be able to reach your application on the port 80!
+After startup, you should be able to reach your application on the port 80!
-The default user is named `admin` and uses the password ``123456``.
+The default users name is `admin` and the default password is ``123456``.

-Next you need to add your pumps.
+At next, you need to add your pumps.
 Go to 'Administration' -> 'Pumps'
 and click 'Add pump'.
-Fill in the form shown for.
+Fill in the form shown.
 Notice
 that the field 'WiringPi-Pin' is not the GPIO-Pin.
 Since there are different RaspberryPi-Boards you need
 to find out the right WiringPi-Pin number for your